BlakeAnd/zillow-usda-mapcheck/README.md

 * highlight price built in price filter with color so user notices it
 * display text explaining price county of current search parameter
 * create switch/button that activates/deactivates autofill from plugin data for every search
+* use county data returned by USDA to set price, maybe display it as well?
+* ask jacob for relvant pdf, set up way for Jacob to update prices as they change (contact USDA and see if they want to help update?)

-* figure if zillow is displaying counties in a useable way (just checked and found a county tag at the bottom of the page that does not update until the page refreshes, would require force refresh to use...)
+*IRELEVANT TO PROJECT BUT TRIED TO figure if zillow is displaying counties in a useable way (just checked and found a county tag at the bottom of the page that does not update until the page refreshes, would require force refresh to use...)
   *contact zillow to report as bug?
-* ask jacob for relvant pdf, set up way for Jacob to update prices as they change (contact USDA and see if they want to help update?)